awsdocs/aws-lambda-developer-guide/doc_source/with-on-demand-custom-android-create-cognito-pool.md

      }
      ```
 **Note**
- You can update policy at the time of creating the identity pool\.
+ You can update the policy at the time of creating the identity pool\.
 You can also update the policy after you create the identity pool, in which case make sure you write down the IAM role name for the unauthenticated users from the Amazon Cognito console\.
 Then, go to the IAM console and search for the specific role and edit the access permissions policy\.

    For instructions about how to create an identity pool, log in to the [Amazon Cognito console](https://console.aws.amazon.com/cognito/home) and follow the **New Identity Pool** wizard\.